 - (iii) On repayment of entire loan, the remaining depreciable value shall be spread over the balance useful life of the asset. - (iv) Depreciation shall be chargeable from the first year of operation.
-In case of operation of the asset for part of the year, depreciation shall be charged on pro-rata basis. - (v) Depreciation against assets relating to environmental protection shall be allowed on case-to-case basis at the time of fixation of tariff subject to the condition that the environmental standards as prescribed have been complied with during the previous tariff period. - 18.
-The petitioner has claimed the depreciation on the capital expenditure in accordance with above principles.
+In case of operation of the asset for part of the year, depreciation shall be charged on pro-rata basis.

-- 19. It is noted that repayment of the entire notional loan considered for tariff calculation is over in the year 2001-02.
-Therefore, depreciation for the year 2002-03 and 2003-2004 is to be calculated by spreading the same over the balance useful life of the asset. - 20.
-The assets covered by this petition were declared under the commercial operation from 5.3.1992 for a span of 9 years, as on 1.4.2001.
+- (v) Depreciation against assets relating to environmental protection shall be allowed on case-to-case basis at the time of fixation of tariff subject to the condition that the environmental standards as prescribed have been complied with during the previous tariff period. - 23.
+The petitioner has claimed the depreciation on the capital expenditure in accordance with above principles. - 24.
+It is noted that repayment of the entire loan considered for tariff calculation is over prior to the year 2001-02.
+Therefore, depreciation for the years 2001-2002 to 2003-04 is to be calculated by spreading the same over the balance useful life of the asset. - 25.
+The assets covered by this petition were declared under the commercial operation on 18.5.1980.
+Thus these assets have been in operation for about 21 years as on 1.4.2001.
 As per the notification dated 26.3.2001, the useful life of the transmission line at 66 kV and above is 35 years, for sub-station equipment 25 years.
 The life prescribed for communication equipment is (PLCC) is 15 years and that of building is 50 years.
 The assets covered in the present petition are transmission lines, and sub-stations.
-Therefore, the useful life of the transmission system is to be the average life of all the assets.
+Therefore, the useful life of the transmission system is to be the weighted average life of all the assets.
 The weighted average life of the transmission system has been calculated by taking the completion cost of the different assets as given below: